jopnelli/world-holidays/README.md

-# world-holidays
-Simple webpage that lists the holidays for a given country.
+# Holidays across the world